-The news helps me capture the bigger picture, because during the day I focus so much on specific cases and details.
+The news helps me capture the bigger picture, as during the day I focus so much on specific cases and details.
 Soon after I lay down at around 10:30pm, I fell into a deep sleep and the television remote control fell from my hand.
 I was woken by the sound of a very loud explosion which was followed by many others in quick succession.
 We are used to the sounds of explosions from Israeli bombings, but these were extremely loud so we knew that it was very close.

 Bombs lighting up the sky

-I got up and and found the sky was lit by loud explosions nearby, in Al-Abbas, Ansar, the Shifa hospital area, and Gaza port.
+I got up and found the sky was lit by loud explosions nearby, in Al-Abbas, Ansar, the Shifa hospital area, and Gaza port.
 Soon afterwards, intense shelling from the Israeli ships and aerial bombings started.
-The sounds of explosions, glass breaking, and walls falling down was overwhelming.
+The sounds of explosions, glass breaking, and walls falling down were overwhelming.
 I told the kids and family to run downstairs and hide in the stairwell and try to keep to the eastern side because the naval shelling was coming from the sea in the west.
 The windows of my house did not break because I had put duct tape in the shape of a cross all over them to reinforce the glass.

 It was terrifying, absolutely terrifying.
 The bombing went on until six in the morning.
 It only stopped when the sun came out.

 At around 3am the building to the west of my house and the building in front of it were hit with missiles fired by planes.

 The explosions were a mix of naval shelling and aerial bombings